 “The man who comes back through the Door in the Wall will never be quite the same as the man who went out.
 He will be wiser but less cocksure, happier but less self-satisfied, humbler in acknowledging his ignorance yet better equipped to understand the relationship of words to things, of systematic reasoning to the unfathomable Mystery which it tries, forever vainly, to comprehend.” –Aldous Huxley, ‘The Doors of Perception: Heaven and Hell’

-Abuse of power is in order when the growth of certain plants, whose native home was Earth long before the very existence of our species, is made illegal.
-Plants welcomed mankind on their land upon the dawn of man’s inhabitance but man, a glutton for control, transformed his inhabitance into an invasion.
+Abuse of power is in order when the growth of certain fungi, whose native home was Earth long before the very existence of our species, is made illegal.
+Plants and fungi welcomed mankind on their land upon the dawn of man’s inhabitance but man, a glutton for control, transformed his inhabitance into an invasion.
 Relentlessly crusading forth in present day, the American government continues to cut down trees and plants to place building blocks on the soil that was rightfully theirs.
 Man blunders through the forest like a bulldozer, blind to the medicine he is destroying and the disease he is enabling.
 Due to his inherent nature of greed, man has yet again failed his ecosystem.
 In his shining irony, his inherent ignorance regarding such matters results in his ability to move forward without acknowledging his destruction and the future consequences to come.
 Looking only to himself, he has replaced inner peace with inner greed, and missed the bigger picture of it all.
 When he fails his ecosystem, he ultimately fails himself.

 As if prohibiting medicinally beneficial plants such as cannabis and psychedelic mushrooms was not enough, America ensued a grotesque double standard: Equally vigorous mind altering drugs -each capsule a time bomb, with potential consequences no worse than death itself.